eyalcha/kan_program/README.md

 ## Services

-The component also exposes the service kan_prohgram.refresh which will refresh all the data.
+The component also exposes the service kan_program.refresh which will refresh all the data.

 ## Station id